Services and Fees

 Anti-virus and anti-spyware software should be installed on Windows computers.

 Students can obtain copies of Microsoft Office for Windows or Macintosh computers, or the Windows operating system, at no charge through an agreement with Microsoft.
-Miami has two different programs: Office 365 and Kivuto.
+Miami offers Office 365 and Kivuto.
 The cost of the student licenses is paid by the Student Technology Fee.

 IT Services provides a variety of support services for students.
-For hours of operation, please view the IT Help article IT Services Support Desk.
+For hours of operation, please view IT @ Miami.

 - Knowledge Base—A searchable online knowledge base of answers to common technology questions, available 24 hours a day, 7 days a week.
 From here, you can also open a ticket to report a problem to the Support Desk or chat with a Support Desk representative.
 With your permission, a technician can view your desktop remotely to troubleshoot problems.